KioheyHahsida/bowlingo/README.md

 # Usage
- choose the setting of the Bingo sheet end tap start
+ choose the setting of the Bingo sheet  tap start

 # Note